georgiee/coding-for-kids/slides.md

 ---
 ^ and they are ready for Scratch to do some real coding.

-^ Scratch can be used as an application and online in the web browser through flash.

-^ Scratch 3.0 is in active development, based on HTML5 and will be released this August.
+^ Scratch is the most famous tool in kids programming.

 ![](images/03-how/scratch/scratch-logo.jpg)

 ---
-^ Scratch is the most famous tool for kids programming.

 ^ It’s a programming language invented by Mitchel Resnick at the MIT Media Lab.

+^ Scratch can be used as an application and online in the web browser through flash.

+^ Scratch 3.0 is in active development, based on HTML5 and will be released this August.

 ![](images/03-how/scratch/scratch-mitchel.jpg)